Some index formulae on the moduli space of stable parabolic vector bundles: The curvature of the determinant line bundle

 Since we assume that $\cN$ is compact and since $\cN$ is connected (see for instance proposition 2.8 in \cite{Nitsure}), we conclude by the maximum principle that $\log f$ and $f$ are constant and the result follows with $c_{\cN}= f$.

 \end{proof}

 \begin{remark} As shown in \cite{Mehta-Seshadri}, see also \cite{Boden-Hu}, for a generic weight system, semi-stability implies stability, which means in that case that the moduli space $\cN$ of stable parabolic vector bundles is compact.
+On the other hand, it is shown in \cite{Boden-Yokogawa} that for generic weight systems, the moduli space $\cN$ of stable parabolic vector bundles of vanishing parabolic degree admits a universal parabolic vector bundle.
 Thus, corollary~\ref{tz2} can be reformulated as saying that \eqref{univ.1} holds for a generic weight system. \end{remark}

 Of course, in the spirit of \cite{Sarnak} (see also \cite{Efrat1}, \cite{Efrat2}, \cite{Muller}, \cite{BJP}, \cite{Friedman} and \cite{Albin-Rochon2} for various generalizations in non-compact situations), Corollary~\ref{tz2} should be a direct consequence of a more general result of the form